GoogleCloudPlatform/community/tutorials/transparent-proxy-and-filtering-on-k8s-with-initializers/index.md

     - The request to `https://www.google.com` succeeds with status code 200.
     - The request to the Cloud Storage bucket succeeds with status code 200.
-    - The the ping to `www.google.com` succeeds.
+    - The ping to `www.google.com` succeeds.

 1. Get the logs for the pod with the tproxy annotation: